dev-guy/phoenix-ash-svelte-flowbite/README.md

 ## Credits

-This repository was created by [Terris Linenbach](https://genserver.social/Terris) in April 2023 with tremendous amounts of assistance from the friendly Ash community.
+This repository was created by [Terris Linenbach](https://genserver.social/Terris) in April 2023 with assistance from the friendly Ash community.

 ## Help and additional information